dbaty/soho/docs/_build/html/_sources/tutorial-4-i18n.txt

    compiling catalog 'locale/fr/LC_MESSAGES/tutorial.po' to 'locale/fr/LC_MESSAGES/tutorial.mo'

-If you change your template and add new messages or change existing messages to translate, you will need to perform a similar set of
+If you change your template and add new messages or change existing messages, you will need to perform a similar set of commands:
-commands:

 .. code-block:: bash